Jón Gnarr: Entry into politics

-In late 2009, Gnarr founded the Best Party with a number of other people who had no background in politics, including Einar.
+In late 2009, Jón founded the Best Party with a number of other people who had no background in politics, including Einar.
 The Best Party, which is a satirical political party that parodies Icelandic politics and aims to make the life of the citizens more fun, managed a plurality in the 2010 municipal elections in Reykjavík, with the party gaining six out of 15 seats on the Reykjavík City Council (34.7 percent of the vote).
-Einar, who was second on the party's list behind Gnarr, won one of the seats on the city council.
+Einar, who was second on the party's list behind Jón, won one of the seats on the city council.

-Gnarr ended up defeating the centre-right Independence Party-led municipal government of Hanna Birna Kristjánsdóttir, which came as "a shock" to Icelandic Prime Minister Jóhanna Sigurðardóttir.
-Gnarr's victory is widely seen as a backlash against establishment politicians in the wake of the Icelandic financial crisis, i.e 2008 banking collapse.
+Jón ended up defeating the centre-right Independence Party-led municipal government of Hanna Birna Kristjánsdóttir, which came as "a shock" to Icelandic Prime Minister Jóhanna Sigurðardóttir.
+Jón's victory is widely seen as a backlash against establishment politicians in the wake of the Icelandic financial crisis, i.e. 2008 banking collapse.

 His political platform included promises of "free towels in all swimming pools, a polar bear for the Reykjavík zoo, all kinds of things for weaklings, Disneyland in the Vatnsmýri area, a 'drug-free' Althing by 2020, sustainable transparency, tollbooths on the border with Seltjarnarnes, to do away with all debt, free access to Hljómskálagarðurinn (orchestral rotunda park)."

-Both before and after being elected, Gnarr announced that he would not go in for a coalition government with anyone that had not watched the HBO series The Wire.
+Both before and after being elected, Jón announced that he would not go in for a coalition government with anyone that had not watched the HBO series The Wire.
 He is an avid watcher of the series, and stated his favourite character is Omar.
 Ultimately, his Best Party entered into a coalition with the social-democratic Social Democratic Alliance (Samfylkingin) as its junior partner to govern Reykjavík.

 As Reykjavík mayor

-After Gnarr became mayor of Reykjavík, it was jokingly proposed that the city be nicknamed Gnarrenburg, the title of an earlier television talk show featuring Gnarr.
+After Jón became mayor of Reykjavík, it was jokingly proposed that the city be nicknamed Gnarrenburg, the title of an earlier television talk show featuring Jón.
 As mayor, he appeared at the 2010 Gay Pride parade as a drag queen, posted a video holiday greeting wearing a Darth Vader mask and a Santa Claus cap, and suggested a merger with neighboring municipality Kópavogur.
-Gnarr protested about the Chinese government's treatment of human rights activist Liu Xiaobo, before the announcement of Liu's award for the 2010 Nobel Peace Prize.
+Jón protested about the Chinese government's treatment of human rights activist Liu Xiaobo, before the announcement of Liu's award for the 2010 Nobel Peace Prize.
 He has also stated that he believes the importance of the European Union is highly over-rated.
 His government also included the granting of long-awaited permission for the construction of Iceland's first purpose-built mosque.

-On 30 October 2013, Gnarr announced that he would not seek a second term in office when his first term expired in June 2014.
+On 30 October 2013, Jón announced that he would not seek a second term in office when his first term expired in June 2014.